-The new and enhanced CSIRO Total Wellbeing Diet combines a higher protein eating plan with low GI carbohydrates for optimal health, wellbeing and weight loss.
+The CSIRO Total Wellbeing Diet combines a higher protein eating plan with low GI carbohydrates for optimal health, wellbeing and weight loss.

 In this video, Professor Jennie Brand-Miller of the Glycemic Index Foundation discusses the research behind low glycemic index diets and weight control.

 What is the Glycemic Index?

 The Glycemic Index (GI) is a scientifically based measure of carbohydrate quality.
 It tells us how fast certain carbohydrates hit the bloodstream.

 Carbohydrates that break down slowly during digestion and release glucose more gradually into the bloodstream have a low GI and are proven to be better for weight loss and weight maintenance.

 A key benefit of low glycemic foods is their effect on appetite.
 The sustained energy of low glycemic carbohydrates helps you feel fuller for longer, which can make it easier to stick to a diet.

 The CSIRO Total Wellbeing Diet makes it easy to follow a higher protein, healthy low GI eating plan, with easy to cook healthy recipes.

 - Low GI foods are included in all Total Wellbeing Diet meal plans